 Talk Home’s plans include tethering at no extra cost, with no restrictions other than your standard data limit.

-VoLTE (standing for Voice over LTE) also isn’t offered by Talk Home.
+VoLTE (standing for Voice over LTE) is also offered by Talk Home.
 This service – which is sometimes called 4G Calling – allows you to use a 4G network to call and text, so it can be handy when there’s no 3G or 2G available.

 Data rollover isn’t offered by Talk Home, so you can’t roll over your unused data to a second month.